Scottish secretary continues to back Boris Johnson as PM

 The row is the latest in a series of controversies to have hit the government in recent months, with many Tory MPs also upset over parties held in Downing Street during lockdown, the response to the cost of living crisis and tax rises.

+Scottish Conservative peer Lord Duncan, a former Scotland Office minister, said he believed Mr Johnson would face more resignations, with Tory MPs now facing a choice between "jumping into the lifeboat and paddling furiously away, or clinging to the wreckage".

-Opposition leaders have urged other cabinet members to join Mr Sunak and Mr Javid in quitting, with Frist Minister Nicola Sturgeon saying that the "the whole rotten lot" should go.
+Opposition leaders have urged other cabinet members to join Mr Sunak and Mr Javid in quitting, with First Minister Nicola Sturgeon saying that "the whole rotten lot" should go.

 She tweeted: "Feels like end might be nigh for Johnson - not a moment too soon.